Appster: History

 During 2011 they hired over 15 staff in Melbourne, Australia and completed over 20 apps.

 In 2014, Appster had over 100 staff globally.
 The company opened an office in San Francisco with 5 full-time staff and estimated revenues in the Australian market of $10 million.

 By 2015 the partners appeared on the AFR Young Rich List with a combined net worth of $58 million.
 They were also included in Forbes' "30 Under 30" list.

 February 2015, Appster partnered with Hobart's New Town High school in Tasmania to give students a hands-on experience coding and designing gaming apps.

 When the company failed, it had over $19 million in revenue yearly with 400 employees in four international offices.

 On 7 December 2018, Appster announced that it collapsed because of failed projects and entered liquidation proceedings.
 Several business owners were owed hundreds of thousands of dollars at the time of the collapse.
 More than 200 people were unemployed and the company failed to honor its employment contract with its employees.
-No employee was paid any salaries or dues and the founders were unable to face its employees while conveying that the company had closed The administrator of the liquidation, Paul Vartelas of BK Taylor & Co. liquidators said that the main reason for the collapse of Appster was a "sharp drop" in available work during the prior 6 months before the collapse, which led to lost revenue and missed targets.
+No employee was paid any salaries or dues The administrator of the liquidation, Paul Vartelas of BK Taylor & Co. liquidators said that the main reason for the collapse of Appster was a "sharp drop" in available work during the prior 6 months before the collapse, which led to lost revenue and missed targets.

 In 2019, it was reported that the liquidator was rallying creditors to pursue legal action against founders McDonald and Humphrey, alleging they traded while insolvent.